 Logging in to any website with just your username and password is known to be one of the least secure methods of accessing your data.
 Adding a second factor — two factor authentication, with something you have, like the YubiKey — increases the security of your accounts.
 Using a U2F-certified YubiKey is even better, because it protects against phishing attacks.
 Find out more about FIDO U2F here.

 Yubico was founded with the intent to make the internet secure for everyone.
 Most of Yubico’s software applications are free and open source.
-One of the outcomes of this pilot is to provide an open source “identity toolkit” so that other school districts can benefit from everything we are learning and doing with all of you, the pilot participants, here at the School District of Janesville!
+One of the outcomes of this pilot is to provide an open source “identity toolkit” so that other school districts can benefit from everything we are learning and doing with all of you, the pilot participants, here at the Palo Alto Unified School District

-There are several open standards used in this pilot project.
-For example, FIDO U2F is an open authentication standard that enables internet users to securely access any number of online services, with one single device, instantly and with no drivers, or client software needed.
+There are several open standards such as FIDO U2F and Shibboleth used in this pilot project.
+FIDO U2F is an open authentication standard that enables internet users to securely access any number of online services, with one single device, instantly and with no drivers or client software needed.
 Shibboleth is an open source, federated solution used to connect users to applications.